Airco DH.2: Ace pilots

 Distinguished pilots of the DH.2 included Victoria Cross recipient Lanoe Hawker (seven victories, though none in the DH.2), who was the first commander of No. 24 Squadron.
-The commander of No. 32 Squadron, Lionel Rees was awarded the Victoria Cross after flying the D.H.2 for a solo attack on a formation of ten German two-seaters on 1 July 1916, destroying two.
+The commander of No. 32 Squadron, Lionel Rees was awarded the Victoria Cross after flying the DH.2 for a solo attack on a formation of ten German two-seaters on 1 July 1916, destroying two.
 James McCudden became an ace in DH.2s and would become the British Empire's fourth-ranking ace of the war.
 German ace and tactician Oswald Boelcke was killed during a dogfight with No. 24 Squadron DH.2s due to a collision with one of his own wingmen.
 Fourteen aces scored five or more aerial victories using the DH.2 and many also went on to further success in later types.
-Eight pilots scored all of their victories in the DH-2, including Harry Wood, Sidney Cowan, Hubert Jones, William Curphey, Maxmillian Mare-Montembault, Patrick Anthony Langan-Byrne, Eric Pashley and Selden Long.
-Lanoe George Hawker V.C., D.S.O., and commanding officer of No. 24 Squadron flying a DH.
-2 was shot down by Manfred von Richthofen flying an Albatros D.II.
+Eight pilots scored all of their victories in the DH.2, including Harry Wood, Sidney Cowan, Hubert Jones, William Curphey, Maxmillian Mare-Montembault, Patrick Anthony Langan-Byrne, Eric Pashley and Selden Long.
+Lanoe George Hawker V.C., D.S.O., and commanding officer of No. 24 Squadron flying a DH.2 was shot down by Manfred von Richthofen flying an Albatros D.II.